rendyrey/evermos-backend/README.md

 - User Experience become worse due to large traffic and the server can't handle it well.
 - Human Error. some buyers perhaps got wrong package/item, color, incomplete items amount.
 This happen because of exhausted seller or others causes.
 - etc.
+So those are the causes for bad reviews during 12.12. event

 2. Based on your analysis, propose a solution that will prevent the incidents from occurring again.